Zilliqa/ZRC/zrcs/zrc-7.md

 "token_uris": {}
 ```

-As a result, the contract state can only contain a base URI, instead of `n` token URIs.
+It is space-efficient because the contract state can only contain a base URI, instead of `n` token URIs.
+Also, it is gas-efficient since `token_uris` is not mutated, resulting in less gas cost for minting or burning.
-Therefore, this is space-efficient.

 **Limitations**